 15. …and that, going further, but also directly connected to this confused obsession, in classic Pentecostal fashion, healing through anointing and anointed cloths is now being freely offered to the public on a Tomorrow’s World telecast.
 LCG no longer even knows who God is working with—who He does and does not heal.

-16. Truth Only Through Apostles: After rejecting Mr. Armstrong as the Elijah, it should be no wonder then that LCG rejects his oft-repeated teaching that all truth is established in the Church through apostles, never through non-apostles.
+16. Truth Only Through Apostles: It should be no wonder that LCG rejects his oft-repeated teaching that all truth is established in the Church through apostles, never through non-apostles.
 (Our website contains many quotes from Mr. Armstrong explaining, repeating and reinforcing this understanding.)
 As per LCG’s Statement of Beliefs, “Within that biblical mandate, the Presiding Evangelist and Council of Elders of the Living Church of God, led by the Holy Spirit, have the responsibility to clarify and establish doctrine.”
-(Grasp this central point: To allow for any doctrinal change—any personal doctrinal agenda—it is necessary to reject both Mr. Armstrong’s fulfillment as the Elijah and his teaching that truth only enters the Church through apostles.
+(Grasp this central point: To allow for any doctrinal change—any personal doctrinal agenda—it is necessary to reject both Mr. Armstrong’s fulfillment as Moses and his teaching that truth only enters the Church through apostles.
 Do you see this?
-Will you see this?
-One must accept changes #11 and #16 as the only way to circumvent the dilemma presented by Mr. Armstrong’s two teachings.)
+Will you see this?)

 17. It is also no wonder then that members may regularly come up with and share their own ideas.

 18. …and that the ministry is encouraged to seek out “new truth.”

 19. …and that “slight deviation” from official church teaching is not treated as heresy.